Why UGA?

 Interviews

-Qualified applicants will be invited to campus for interview on a rolling basis until the class is filled.
+Qualified applicants will be invited to campus for interview on a rolling basis.
 Candidates invited for interviews will meet with members of the Admissions Committee, faculty, staff and currently enrolled Pharm.D. students.
 During the interview, students may be asked to discuss their academic background, reasons for selecting pharmacy as a profession, plans upon graduation, work experience, leadership experience, and extracurricular activities.
 Verbal and written communication skills will also be evaluated.

 Paying for Pharmacy School